“The real me isn’t the person I describe, no the real me is me revealed by my actions.”

 On the phone, when I asked him the purpose of the meeting, he had a chance to discuss with me any problems he had with me, but ignoring the above scripture, he apparently wanted to wait to humiliate and embarrass me in front of the entire ministry.
 So I came to the meeting innocently thinking this is just a business meeting (By the way, this is the second time I’ve been the subject of this type of behavior and by reports, others had this trick played on them as well.
 So this seems to be their modus operandi.)

 Apparently, one of the ministers had gathered information against me about a private conversation I had with a young lady who asked to meet with me about the politics in the church.
-She reached out to me because she was distress by what she was seeing.
+She reached out to me because she was distressed by what she was seeing.

 If you follow this blog you know, in toxic systems, anyone who brings problems to the surface, becomes the problem.